Kelly’s Heroes

 unnamed

-** Warfare on screen in 1970, in order of box-office success: MASH, Patton, Tora!Tora!Tora!, Catch-22, Kelly’s Heroes, Cromwell, Waterloo, Soldier Blue, Sunflower, Hornet’s Nest, Too Late The Hero, The McKenzie Break, The Last Grenade.
+** Screen Warfare, 1970, in order of box-office success: MASH, Patton, Tora!
+Tora!
+Tora!, Catch-22, Kelly’s Heroes, Cromwell, Waterloo, Soldier Blue, Sunflower, Hornet’s Nest, Too Late The Hero, The McKenzie Break, The Last Grenade.

 *** At 35, 1970 was Donald Sutherland’s breakout year.
-MASH was a huge hit, and he also had co-leads in Start The Revolution Without Me, Alex in Wonderland and Act Of The Heart.
-He related: “I got sick in the middle of shooting ‘Kelly’s Heroes’.
+MASH was a huge hit, and he had co-leads in Start The Revolution Without Me, Alex in Wonderland and Act Of The Heart.
+“I got sick in the middle of shooting ‘Kelly’s Heroes’.
 I came to Yugoslavia for a day’s filming and I was out for six weeks.
 They took me to hospital – I had spinal meningitis.
 They didn’t have the antibiotics, so I went into a coma, and they tell me that for a few seconds, I died.
 I saw the blue tunnel, and I started going down it.
 I saw the white light.
 I dug my feet in.
 I didn’t want to go – but it was incredibly tempting.
-You just go: ‘Aw, s**t man, why not?’. ”
+You just go: ‘Aw, shit man, why not?’ ”

 MV5BMzAyNDUwYzUtN2NlMC00ODliLWExMjgtMGMzNmYzZmUwYTg1XkEyXkFqcGdeQXVyNjc1NTYyMjg@._V1_